Consent2Go Q&A

 Who updates the Year Level (Section)?

-This responsibility falls on the Group Leader (and AGL's/LIC's) to manually update youth members 'Year' as they change between the different sections of the Group.
+This responsibility falls on the Group Leaders/Assistant Group Leaders/LIC's to manually update youth members 'Year' as they change between the different sections of the Group.
 This cannot be automated.
 To make this change the member record needs to be edited and the drop down selection for the Year updated.

 Alert3.
 Events, Forms & Approvals (C4 / C5)